 Clarton Horn took another step towards restructuring and establishing the business by expanding its international customer support and customer service departments.
-The company now advises car manufacturers on the technical application, modification and optimisation of horn systems.
-The focus is always on the customer’s specific vehicle.
+The company now advised car manufacturers on the technical application, modification and optimisation of horn systems.
+The focus was now on the customer’s specific vehicle.

 Clarton Horn creates horn mock-ups as a tool for vehicle engineers right from the early stages of the development process.
-Product safety and quality is monitored using an internationally certified quality management system.
+Product safety and quality was now monitored using an internationally certified quality management system.

 Situation at resale